-Immediately after the operation (within the first 24 to 48 hours), you will need:
+Immediately after the operation (within the first 5-7 days), you will need:

-- Oxygen through a face mask - A drip into a vein in one of your arms to give you fluid - A catheter (tube) in your bladder to drain away urine, and - Medication to deal with pain from the incision.
-This may be given as an epidural (where the medicine is given through a fine tube in your back) or through the drip
+- Admission to the oncology critical care unit (OCCU) for 24 to 48 hours - Oxygen through a face mask - A drip into a vein in one of your arms to give you fluid - A catheter (tube) in your bladder to drain away urine - Medication to deal with pain from the incision.
+This may be given as an epidural (where the medicine is given through a fine tube in your back) or through the drip. - A tube in your nose to stop you from vomiting - A drip into a vein in your neck to give you artificial feed (called TPN)